gpg/gnupg/tests/fake-pinentries/README.txt

 developers who have different languages available.

-They are all licensed Creative Commons Zero (CC0-1.0-Universal, see the COPYING file in this directory), so they should be reusable by any project.
+They are all licensed Creative Commons Zero (CC0-1.0-Universal, see the COPYING.CC0 file in GnuPG's top directory), so they should be reusable by any project.
 Feel free to copy them into your own project's test suite.

 Rationale
 ---------